FriendlyCaptcha/friendly-docs/docs/risk-intelligence/getting-started/generate.md

 ## Caching

 The SDK caches generated tokens to improve performance and efficiency.
 For example, if two `sdk.riskIntelligence()` calls get made (with the same sitekey and to the same API endpoint), they will receive the same token.
+Tokens are cached for approximately **15 minutes**.
 You can disable this behavior by setting the `bypassCache` configuration parameter.

 ```js
 const data = await sdk.riskIntelligence({